Physical and Occupational Therapy for Parkinson’s Disease: Improving Mobility and Functionality

 Imagine living with Parkinson’s disease, where your body gradually loses its ability to move smoothly and perform everyday tasks.

-As the disease progresses, not only do motor symptoms like tremors, stiffness, and slowness become more pronounced, but you might also experience such as sleep disturbances, mood changes, and cognitive issues.
+As the disease progresses, not only do motor symptoms like tremors, stiffness, and slowness become more pronounced, but you might also experience non-motor symptoms such as sleep disturbances, mood changes, and cognitive issues.

 Understanding how Parkinson’s progression affects your life is essential in finding ways to manage these challenges and maintain your independence.